edzzn/khalilstemmler-blog/src/pages/blogs/typescript/eslint-for-typescript.md

 You might have noticed that at the end of the error message, it says "2 errors and 0 warnings potentially fixable with the `--fix` option."

-You _can_ run ESLint and tell it to fix things that it's able to fix a the same time.
+You _can_ run ESLint and tell it to fix things that it's able to fix at the same time.

 Using the `--fix` option, let's add a new script to our `package.json` called `lint-and-fix`.